Security Data Works

 The page is alive.
 Here's what's in flight.

-Quarterly hypothesis confidence updates as evidence accumulates, with the eight cards above each carrying a "last reviewed" date and any tier movement noted in-line.
+Quarterly hypothesis confidence updates as evidence accumulates, with the anchor hypotheses above each carrying a "last reviewed" date and any tier movement noted in-line.
 New contradictions surfaced as they're written and defensible — several drafts are in the queue, including a security-specific TCO comparison for streaming versus batch architectures (which would resolve the caveat on H-IMPL-01 in either direction).

 The next planned benchmark is a catalog comparison — Polaris, Nessie, Unity, Hive Metastore, Glue — scheduled for Q3 2026, with results landing on the lab page when complete.
 The Q4 topic is candidate-stage; the leaders are a query-engine bake-off on a longer-tail security workload, a Kafka-to-Iceberg latency characterization, and a federated-query stack comparison.
 Topic announcements come a quarter ahead.